belalgamal46/CC-Global-Summit-2015-capstone-project/README.md

 # Creative Commns Global Summit 2015

-> This is an event website talking about creative commns global summit year 2015.
+> This is an event website talking about San Diego Comic-Con International.
 It is also a capstone project for microverse students to practice what they have learned

 ## Built With